CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 ## Watchlist
 The watchlist class stores the watchlist information in the form of a Watchlist object.
 Contains Attributes:
--String symbol
+- String symbol
--String username
+- String username
--String condition
+- String condition
--Float value
+- Float value

 # Use Cases